Basics: Cooking Japanese style brown rice on the stovetop in a pot

 Put the rice, water and salt in the pot.
 Note that the ratio of rice to water is about 1 to 1.5, up to about 1 to 1.8.
 The lesser amount makes a firmer rice; I prefer to put in about 8 cups to every 5 cups of rice.

-Put on the lid and leave to soak for at least 1 hour, preferably 2 hours or longer.
+Put on the lid and leave to soak for at least 1 hour, preferably 2 hours or longer (up to about 8 hours).
 This soaking is necessary to ensure even cooking of the grains.
-Putting it to soak in the morning and cooking in the evening works, as long as it's not too hot in your kitchen.
-(In the summer you may want to put the rice to soak in the refrigerator.
-If it's too warm the rice may start to ferment.)
+Putting it to soak in the morning and cooking in the evening works, __as long as it's not too hot in your kitchen__.
+In the summer you may want to put the rice to soak in the refrigerator.
+If it's too warm the rice may start to ferment and turn nasty.

 Put on the heat to medium - no higher - and slowly bring the pot up to a boil.
 (You heat it at medium heat to prevent burning on the bottom.)